satub/satub.github.io/about.md

 ---
 layout: page
-title: Me in less than 25 words
+title: Me in less than 33 words
 permalink: /about/
 ---

-Problem solver, puzzle & cat enthusiast, code lover and aspiring web-developer with one foot in physics and the other in medicine.
+Problem solver, puzzle & cat enthusiast, gamer, hard core knitter, code lover and aspiring web-developer with one foot in physics and the other in medicine.

 [comment]: # Some information about you!